Cookie Consent

 Evaluate the contract for renewal or termination

 The first step in the contract renewal or termination process is to evaluate the contract to determine whether it should be renewed or terminated.
-By doing so, you can determine whether the contract is still serving its purpose and whether the performance of both parties is satisfactory.
+By doing so, you can determine whether the contract still serves its purpose and whether the performance of both parties is satisfactory.

 Determine if any changes need to be made